 - Credit and financing risk (the ability to get a loan on terms you find favorable)

 You pay the insurance company an annual premium (which can be paid in advance each year or broken up into semi-annual, quarterly, or monthly payments for a fee, calculated as an annual percentage rate (APR)) and in return you receive a whole life insurance policy.
 In a sense, these premium payments are sort of like a loan to the insurance company (though premiums are not technically considered a loan to the insurer).
 The insurer temporarily uses your premium dollars to make money and then returns that money to you, with interest.
 Specifically, the premiums are invested on your behalf to help pay for the future death benefit of the policy and to generate profits for the insurer.
-Some of the premium, and the investment profits, are set aside and used to establish a cash reserve for the policy, called the “cash value,” which will be used to pay for the future death benefit.
+Some of the premium, and the investment profits, are set aside and used to establish a cash reserve for the policy, called the "cash value," which will be used to pay for the future death benefit.

 The cash value is a guaranteed sum of money you receive while you're alive, regardless of what happens to you, the stock or bond market, or the economy.
 This guaranteed cash value grows at a guaranteed rate of interest and is available for you to use whenever you want or need it, without a penalty.

-Meanwhile, the life insurance company is, in essence, lending you the insurance amount for a set period of time, until the cash value fully replaces it.
+Meanwhile, the life insurance company promises you the insurance amount for a set period of time until the cash value fully replaces it.
 At that point, the insurer will give you the option of receiving the full death benefit (which is now 100% cash value) as cash.

 As is the case with term insurance, the whole life death benefit amount represents an amount of money equal to some amount of your future income.